-Our school community is multi-denominational and multicultural.
+Our school community is equality based and multicultural.
 We uphold,respect and accept equality of beliefs, whether religious or non-religious, and we celebrate diverse lifestyles held by children, parents, staff and members of the wider community.

 In addition to the National Curriculum, our school follows an Ethical Core Curriculum,which focuses on the children’s moral and spiritual development.
 It has four main strands: